Checklist

 Investment Income/Loss

-T5’s, T3’s & T5008 (Statement of Securities Transactions) provided by investment companies, banks, Carrying Charges and Interest Expenses such as applicable accounting advice fees, management and investment consel fees.
+T5’s, T3’s & T5008 (Statement of Securities Transactions) provided by investment companies, banks, Carrying Charges and Interest Expenses such as applicable accounting advice fees, management and investment counsel fees.

 Tips: Did you know if you invest in a TFSA you will not receive a T5 Slip and you will not pay any taxes on interest and/or dividends?

-Office and Employment Expenses must be signed by your employer and filed with your return.
-Please provide details of your employment expenses, including details of your home office and vehicle use if applicable.
-Commission works who receive a T2200 is able to claim T777 Statement of Employment Expenses.
+Please provide details of your employment deductible expenses, including details of your home office and vehicle use if applicable.
+Employees who receive a T2200 are able to file the T777 Statement of Employment Expenses with the personal tax return.

-Tips: Did you know that you can submit a TD1X Statement of Commission Income and Expenses for Payroll Tax Deductions Form to your employer every year to change your tax deductions to account for your commission expenses?
+Tips: Did you know that if you are a Commission employee, you can submit a TD1X Statement of Commission Income and Expenses for Payroll Tax Deductions Form to your employer every year to change your tax deductions to account for your commission expenses?

-Form T2200S for Non Commission Employees (Declaration of Employment for Working at Home Due to Covid-19)
+Form T2200S for Non Commission Employees (Declaration of Employment for Working at Home Due to Covid-19 between 2020 to 2022)

-As an employee, you may be able to claim certain Home Office Expenses (work-space-in-the-home expenses, office supplies, and certain phone expenses).
-This form is only for employee who worked from home in 2022 due to Covid-19.
+As an employee, between 2020 to 2022 you may have been able to claim certain Home Office Expenses (work-space-in-the-home expenses, office supplies, and certain phone expenses).
+This form is only for employee who worked from home between 2020 to 2022 due to Covid-19.
 The employer must complete and sign this form if the employee chooses to use the detailed method to calculate their home office expenses.
 Please provide details of your employment expenses, including details of your home office.

 Professional Dues